“Have you ever noticed Malfoy?”

 He nodded.
 “Alright.”

 She kissed him slowly until he groaned against her lips.
 His body curled around her as he held her close.
-The vibrating, raw, unrestrained intensity was finally hers, and she felt as though she could catch fire just feeling it.
+The vibrating, raw, unrestrained intensity was finally hers, and she felt as though she could catch fire from it.

 His fingers tangled with hers, and when she shattered, she gripped his hands so tightly she barely knew where she ended and he began.